PeterFogh/dvc_dask_use_case/README.md

     1. A folder for your remote shared DVC cache, my is at `/scratch/dvc_data_cache/`.
     1. A folder for your remote DVC data directories, my is at `/scratch/dvc_users/[REMOTE_USERNAME]/`.
     1. A Dask scheduler installed and running at port 8786, see http://docs.dask.org/en/latest/setup.html for a guide.
-    1. A MLflow tracking server installed and running at host 0.0.0.0 and port 5000,  `mlflow server --host 0.0.0.0`
+    1. A MLflow tracking server installed and running at host 0.0.0.0 and port 5000, with `mlflow server --host 0.0.0.0 --file-store /projects/mlflow_runs/`.
 1. A local SSH keyfile (`ssh-keygen`), which have been copied to the remote server: `ssh-copy-id [REMOTE_USERNAME]@[REMOTE_IP]`.
 1. An open SSH port-forward to the Dask scheduler and MLflow tracking server from your local machine to the remote server, with `ssh -L 8786:[REMOTE_USERNAME]@[REMOTE_IP]:8786, -L 5000:[REMOTE_USERNAME]@[REMOTE_IP]:5000 [REMOTE_USERNAME]@[REMOTE_IP]`.
 1. Set up local DVC development repository (following https://dvc.org/doc/user-guide/contributing/) with a conda environment: